 I like to make things: things that are physical and things that are computational.
 While growing up I thought I wanted to make buildings and houses, so off I went to architecture school in Oregon.
 But I've also always loved math and science and I soon switched my major to physics.

 After getting a BS in physics, I worked for a time at Hughes Research Labs (HRL) in Malibu, which was like working at a candy store for science geeks.
 But as one of the very few members of the technical staff without a PhD, I thought I should get one myself.
 So I went to UC Santa Barbara planning to work summers back at HRL.

 That was not to be.
 After my first year of graduate school, when I should have been preparing for my qualifying exams, I instead got involved in a tiny software startup you've never heard of.
 Eventually, just as we were about to run out of food (we'd already run out of money), the startup got eaten by a much bigger fish that lives in Seattle.
 So I moved to the great Northwest.
-My wife, Karin, and I have now landed in Santa Cruz, a great town also on the central coast and close to the action in Silicon Valley.

 As I said, I like to make things, both real and virtual.
 At one point I became very interested in writing code to make non-representational art created through algorithms.
 At the time there was really no software for this kind of thing so like all algorists (artist who use algorithms) I had to write my own, which was a great reason to learn Java.
 Most of the images on this site were made using that software package.

 Life is indeed too short.
 Do while you can.

 Model: Standard Human Male